Danish India: Abandonment and isolation (1650–1669)

 The lack of financial return led to repeated efforts by the major stockholders of the company to have it dissolved.
 The King, Christian IV, resisted these efforts until his death in 1648.
 Two years later his son, Frederick III, abolished the company.

 Although the company had been abolished, the colony was a royal property and still held by a garrison unaware of court developments back at home.
-As the number of Danes-Norwegians declined through desertions and illness, Portuguese and Portuguese-Indian natives were hired to garrison the fort until eventually, by 1655, Eskild Anderson Kongsbakke was the commander and sole remaining Dane in Tranquebar.
+As the number of Danes declined through desertions and illness, Portuguese and Portuguese-Indian natives were hired to garrison the fort until eventually, by 1655, Eskild Anderson Kongsbakke was the commander and sole remaining Dane in Tranquebar.

-An illiterate commoner, Kongsbakke was loyal to his country and successfully held the fort under a Danish-Norwegian flag against successive sieges by the Nayak for non-payment of tribute, whilst seizing ships in the Bay of Bengal.
+An illiterate commoner, Kongsbakke was loyal to his country and successfully held the fort under a Danish flag against successive sieges by the Nayak for non-payment of tribute, whilst seizing ships in the Bay of Bengal.
 Using the proceeds of the sale of their goods to repair his defenses, he built a wall around the town and negotiated a settlement with the Nayak.

-Kongsbakke's reports, sent to Denmark via other European vessels, finally convinced the Danish-Norwegian government to relieve him.
+Kongsbakke's reports, sent to Denmark via other European vessels, finally convinced the Danis government to relieve him.
 The frigate Færø was dispatched to India, commanded by Capt Sivardt Adelaer, with an official confirmation of his appointment as colony leader.
 It arrived May 1669 – ending 19 years of isolation.

 The Second Danish East India Company (1670–1732)

-Trade between Denmark-Norway and Tranquebar now resumed, a new Danish East India Company was formed, and several new commercial outposts were established, governed from Tranquebar: Oddeway Torre on the Malabar coast in 1696, and Dannemarksnagore, southeast of Chandernagore in 1698.
+Trade between Denmark–Norway and Tranquebar now resumed, a new Danish East India Company was formed, and several new commercial outposts were established, governed from Tranquebar: Oddeway Torre on the Malabar coast in 1696, and Dannemarksnagore, southeast of Chandernagore in 1698.
 The settlement with the Nayak was confirmed and Tranquebar was permitted to expand to include three surrounding villages.